sheriffderek/fairbanks-wordpress-theme/wp-content/themes/fairbanks/README.md

 ## JointsWP Requirements
 JointsWP requires [Node.js](https://nodejs.org) v6.9.x or newer.
 This doesn't mean you need to understand Node (or even Gulp) - it's just the steps we need to take to make sure all of our development tools are installed.

+- ((( JointsWP was initially used - but is basically sidestepped / so - you can probably remove most of it....)))

+- Styles are in the assets folder for some reason.
+Look those over - and things should make sense.

 ## Getting Started
 ### Download JointsWP and install dependencies with npm
 ```bash